definability/pattern-recognition-server/README.rst

   (for example, a number, word, words separated by ``-`` or ``_``, etc.).

 **Tip**
-It's better for you to create a local demo WebSocket server to get familiar with WebSockets.
+Use ``wss://echo.websocket.org`` and ``ws://echo.websocket.org``
+to learn how to connect to WebSocket server and check how your messages look like.

 Using Web UI
 ------------